aws/aws-cdk/packages/aws-cdk-lib/cx-api/README.md

 }
 ```

-* `@aws-cdk/aws-route53-targets:useNewMethodForUserPoolDomainDnsName`
+* `@aws-cdk/aws-route53-targets:userPoolDomainNameMethodWithoutCustomResource`

-When enabled, use a new method for DNS Name of user pool domain target.
+When enabled, use a new method for DNS Name of user pool domain target without creating a custom resource.

 When this feature flag is enabled, a new method will be used to get the DNS Name of the user pool domain target.
 The old method
 creates a custom resource internally, but the new method doesn't need a custom resource.